prajjwalshrivastava/Diabetes-Prediction/README.md

-# Diabetes-Prediction Using KNN Algorithm
+# Diabetes Prediction Using KNN Algorithm